kartikey-vyas/GI-timeseries-classification/README.md

 Next, one of the scripts from `models` can be run, e.g. `randomforest_grid_multiclass.py`

 ### HPC
 Due to the high computational cost and memory requirements of some of the scripts, much of the computation was done on the NeSI HPC Cluster (Mahuika).
 As such, the folder `slurm` contains Slurm scripts that create jobs that can be executed on the cluster.
+To submit jobs on the cluster, first commit any new code to this repo.
+Next, use `submit_jobs.sh` to choose a slurm script to execute.

+### Notebooks
+Several insights and visualisations were produced from iPython/Jupyter notebooks.
+The following notebooks are very important for producing the final results:
+- `9.0-kv-randomforest.ipynb`
+- `9.5-kv-exploration.ipynb`

+### Multiclass + tsfresh
+This repo contains an implementation of multiclass feature selection incorporated into the `tsfresh` library.
+The python scripts `modified_feature_selection.py` and `modified_feature_selector.py` contain local implementations of this code and are called in other functions as submodules of `src.features`.
+As of the 28th of October, the proposed multiclass feature selection method from this project has been accepted and merged into `tsfresh`.

+### Manual Multiclass
+The first multiclass feature selection implementation used the Mann-Whitney U test and Benjamini-Yekutieli procedure separately to first extract p-values and then correct for false discovery rate.
+This can be done through the scripts `hypothesis_tests.py` and `select_features_b-y.py`.